Illustration by Otto Erdesz

 Maker’s organizations, like the VSA and the American Federation of Violin and Bow Makers in the US, have done very little historically to address these deeper issues.
 In fact all-volunteer groups like these are responsible in many ways for the official culture of the violin business and all its constituent beliefs and practices.
 It is amongst the mainly male leaders, officials, speakers and elite members of these organizations that the culture of the trade is interpreted, institutionalized, passed down to the members and further perpetuated.
 While it may be acceptable to argue over proper rehairing techniques, a public debate over ethical issues of the violin market and member behavior is nearly nonexistent.
 It’s also interesting to think of these organizations as primarily fame producing institutions, which exist in many ways to validate and codify artificially created homosocial hierarchies of industry approved success.
 While there is certainly an educational component to these associations, mainly focused on technical issues, they manly serve as platforms for ambitious individuals dedicated to the status quo.
 The irony of this generation of reverential self-importance by the leading organizations of the violin business is that the very people the field theoretically exists to serve, namely musicians, remain in large measure completely unaware of their very existence.

 With regard to sales, the culture is completely unregulated and prone to corruption.
 Most collectible items of value have resources available to help judge value.
 If you like vintage watches for example, there is a blue book where you can identify the model and year of your old Rolex and then determine its price range depending on condition.
 The closest thing the violin business has to blue books are auction results which are challenging to analyze for the inexperienced.
 With an increase in more retail style auctions like Tarisio and Beare, which are designed to appeal to musicians rather than dealers, auction results are less likely to be an expression of current wholesale values.
 If uninformed salesmen simply take a Tarsio auction result and double it, the result is obscenely high retail pricing.
 The problem with pricing is that the price of something like a violin is whatever a dealer convinces a musician to buy it for.
-Legally, issues of false identity are more important than price gouging but even misattribution is difficult and expensive to prove legally.
+Legally, issues of false identity are more important than price gouging but even misattribution is difficult and expensive to prove in a court of law.
 There is also not enough connection between use value and exchange value.
 If you were to ask a dealer how a rare, perfectly preserved early 19th century French bow played, they are very likely to say, “Who cares?”
 The overemphasis on the antique and historical nature of instruments and bows skews and distorts questions of actual function.
 Some will say that the work of certain makers is better regarded and therefor more expensive because the majority of musicians who have played these bows and violins prefer them to all others.
 There are certainly examples of this, and musician’s preferences definitely have an effect on the market, but it is important to accept that valuation in the violin business is mainly a top down affair, where dealers have an outsized role.
 I have known many, many players who have been taken advantage of by violin shops, often times with devastating financial and emotional results.
 How long are willing to put up with such a pernicious culture?

 As we move forward into uncharted waters, as citizens, business owners and crafts workers, there is an urgent need to reconsider past practices and beliefs.
 Are we really comfortable with a business that mirrors some of capitalism’s worst excesses?
 Do we want to continue to operate in a climate of greed, competition and self-importance?
 As we and our customers struggle with an increasing sense of precarity on so many levels, it is more important than ever to find different and creative ways of running our businesses and meeting the needs of our clients.
 It is necessary to resist the increasing emphasis on dealing and all the potential ethical and legal problems it entails, and refocus on our craftsmanship, expertise and the level of service we offer.
 New forms of education and cooperation must be considered, with an emphasis on fair pricing, ethical practices and openness.
 It is necessary to resist the selfishness of our current system and break down internal hierarchies and barriers, all of which make us increasingly limited and obsolete.
 We require a more courageous critical view and far less soft-focus flummery.
 There is also a need to find ways to resist the total commodification of stringed musical instruments, for these are indispensable cultural tools designed for the creation of artistic expression, rather than financial products of investment.
 The project of fabricating consumerism, manipulating markets, and maximizing profit despite the consequences for others is a dead end game.
 Profit almost always wins over social responsibility in Capitalist systems.
 There is a real sense that things have gotten out of control, that our economy and politics no longer serve the human race, and that survival is becoming more important than living with dignity.
-Now is the time for unconventional thinking, to even be subversive, because without the imagination of resistance it will be impossible to create new ways of being, to thrive rather than simply survive.
+Now is the time for unconventional thinking, even subversive thought, because without the imagination of resistance it will be impossible to create new ways of being, to try and thrive rather than simply survive.